Vinayakirabatti/Traffic-and-Accident-management-/README.md

-# HelmetDetection Using Machine Learning
+# Traffic and Accident management
 # Indian_Numberplate Extraction using Open_CV